LittleNightmare/ffxiv-huntmaps-maker/README.md

 The process is the following:

-1. Using TexTools, export the dds for each map somewhere (default TexTools path is a good choice)
+1. Using TexTools or others, export the dds for each map somewhere (default TexTools path is a good choice)
 2. Edit `data/config.yaml` to adjust to your preferences, especially the paths
 3. Assuming you just exported the original dds map files, run: `python annotate.py check_files` and, assuming this came out without any error, run `python annotate.py backup_files`.
 From there, you're ready to work.
 4. review `zone_info.yaml` in case the asset path in the game files has changed (occasionally, SE will move a map from zonename to "zonename 00").
 Remove/Add/Amend a zonename entry for the zones concerned if needed.
 If the zonename entry doesn't exist, the script will use the true zone name.